worldbank/dec-python-course/README.md

 # DEC-foundations-of-python

 This repository contains all the material for the DEC Python training.
-This training is developed by DIME Analytics and DECDG.
+This training is developed by DIME Analytics and DECID.

 ## Course content

 This training is structured into three parts.
-Part 0 is a single session introduction for people with no coding background.
+Part 0 is a single-session introduction for people with no coding background.
 Part 1 is a course that covers the foundations of Python used in almost any type of Python data science project.
-Part 2 is a collection of stand alone sessions that assumes knowledge in the foundations of Python and each session dives deeper into the advanced topic.
+Part 2 is a collection of stand-alone sessions that assumes knowledge in the foundations of Python and each session dives deeper into the advanced topic.